Imagine this for a second, your alarm woke you up as usual. You did your regular prep routine.

 A Family Member Passes Away

 If a family member suddenly passes away then the usual norm would be, that the relatives will pool a certain amount of money to help the family of the deceased minimize or overcome the financial aspect of this situation.

 However, if we will all start saving up for an emergency fund, then we could all minimize the financial stress that we might go through because of this.

 A Once in a Once-in-a-Lifetime Bargain Suddenly Comes Up

 Usually, amazing real estate deals happen when someone wants to liquidate or sell a property for a very low price (often way below the market price) because they need the money to pay hospital bills.

 Instances like this make me always wish that I had emergency money that I could use to purchase a rare bargain like this.

 You Encounter an Accident that Left you Unable to Work for a Couple of Months

 Accidents that temporarily disable a person do happen.
 One of my colleagues at work got into a vehicular accident which made him stay in the hospital for a couple of days.

-Filing for all the insurance usually takes some time and luckily he had enough savings that could cover for the expenses of his family while his not working.
+Filing for all the insurance usually takes some time and luckily he had enough savings that could cover the expenses of his family while his not working.

 This kind of situation is already stressful and the stress gets magnified by the lack of financial resources that could help us address this issue.

 Do you have additional tips and suggestions?
-Feel free to share your thoughts on the comment section below.
+Feel free to share your thoughts in the comment section below.